cdpxe/WendzelNNTPd/unittesting/README.md

 Additionally, the tests for `wendzelnntpd` require a running instance of `wendzelnntpd`.
 Most of the following commands require root privileges.
 The setup of the database can be done with the script `initialize_db.sh` which creates a new SQLite database and initializes it with the test data.
-It also copies some files of existing posts to `/var/spool/news/wendzelnntpd`.
+It also copies some files of existing posts to `/var/spool/news/wendzelnntpd` and creates the file nextmsgid there.
-`unittesting/wendzelnntpd.conf` contains the configuration as expected by the tests and need to be copied to the location of the configuration file of `wendzelnntpd` (`/usr/local/etc/wendzelnntpd.conf` by default):
+`unittesting/wendzelnntpd.conf` contains the configuration as expected by the tests and needs to be copied to the location of the configuration file of `wendzelnntpd` (`/usr/local/etc/wendzelnntpd.conf` by default):
 ```shell
 ./initialize_db.sh